 Disclaimer: I received a FREE copy of this product through the HOMESCHOOL REVIEW CREW in exchange for my honest review.
 I was not required to write a positive review nor was I compensated in any other way.

 Each story is divided into eight sections, each section teaches a lesson through the story and includes a Bible reference, main point, and question/statement about what was learned in that section.
-The story is based around a child seeing inappropriate pictures from friends, telling their parent, and then learning about God’s plan for sex and the sinful nature of pornography through a conversation with their parent.
+The story is based around a child seeing inappropriate pictures from friends, telling their parents, and then learning about God’s plan for sex and the sinful nature of pornography through a conversation with their parents.

 For younger children, you may want to read one section at a time over the course of several days or weeks.
-It is carefully worded and appropriate but could be a lot of information to absorb at once.
-However, since I was dealing with an older child, we chose to go through it all in one afternoon session.
-I would read the story, she would use her Bible and read the scripture reference and then I answered any questions before moving onto the next section.
+It is carefully worded and appropriate, but it could be a lot of information to absorb at once.
+However, since I was dealing with an older child, we chose to go through it all in one-afternoon session.
+I would read the story, she would use her Bible and read the scripture reference, and then I answered any questions before moving on to the next section.
 I feel like it was a good way to open up the conversation in ways that were age appropriate and not overwhelming.

 We also chose to go through parts of the book with my thirteen-year-old son.
-He had more background that my daughter but there were some points that I thought were important for him and this was a good way to get that conversation started.
-The story was written to a younger audience and so was a bit childish for him, but it did help us start the conversation and we were able to have a good discussion.
+He had more background than my daughter, but there were some points that I thought were important for him, and this was a good way to get that conversation started.
+The story was written for a younger audience, and so it was a bit childish for him, but it did help us start the conversation, and we were able to have a good discussion.

-Overall, I think this book is a great way to start a conversation with your child about the appropriate context for sex and the dangers and evils of pornography in a way that is developmentally appropriate and God honoring.
-Christian Focus recommends this book for ages 7-11 and I think that is a fair assessment.
+Overall, I think this book is a great way to start a conversation with your child about the appropriate context for sex and the dangers and evils of pornography in a way that is developmentally appropriate and God-honoring.
+Christian Focus recommends this book for ages 7-11, and I think that it is a fair assessment.
 While this book does not need to be your only conversation about sex with your child, it can give you a good foundation to start on and open up the dialogue between you and your child.

-Be sure to check out at the Not If, But When book at the Christian Focus website to get more information.
-Don’t forget to click on the graphic below to check out the reviews from other Review Crew members who reviewed this book as well as several other Christian Focus titles.
+Be sure to check out the Not If, But When book on the Christian Focus website to get more information.
+Don’t forget to click on the graphic below to check out the reviews from other Review Crew members who reviewed this book, as well as several other Christian Focus titles.